 Cindy is a pilot and AOPA member – she is currently working on her instrument rating.

 AOPA has also formed an influential steering committee whose members are helping to guide program development.
-Representing a broad spectrum of aviation an aerospace STEM education and careers, members of this committee include:
+Representing a broad spectrum of aviation and aerospace STEM education and careers, members of this committee include:

-Carolina L. Anderson, Ph.D., Associate Professor of Aeronautical Science, College of Aviation, Embry-Riddle Aeronautical University
+Carolina L. Anderson, Ph.D., Aviation Associate Professor of Aeronautical Science, College of Aviation, Embry-Riddle Aeronautical University, Daytona Beach, FL

-Pat Cwayna, Steering Committee Chair and CEO, West Michigan Aviation Academy, Grand Rapids, Michigan
+Pat Cwayna, Chairman of the Steering Committee, Chief Executive Officer, West Michigan Aviation Academy, Grand Rapids, MI

 Bob Raskey, Captain, United Airlines